Best Diet for Cockatiel

 Cockatiel Nutritional Profile

 Nutrition for Cockatiel must account for this species's Small-Medium (12-13 inches, 80-120 grams) frame and naturally friendly disposition.
 Across a lifespan of 15-25 years (up to 30 with excellent care), dietary consistency directly influences vitality and longevity.
 Cockatiel's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger birds.
 Choose nutrient-dense formulas designed for small birds.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Cockatiel to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Cockatiel to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Cockatiel